nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/setting-up-your-own-images/how-to-build-windows-image.md

 launch an instance.
 A virtual machine image is a single file which contains a virtual disk that has a bootable operating system installed on it.

-!!!warning "Very Important"
+!!! warning "Very Important"

     The provided Windows Server 2022 R2 image is for evaluation only.
 This evaluation edition expires in **180 days**.
 This is intended to evaluate if the product is right for you.
-This is on *user discretion* to update, extend, and handle licensing issues for future usages.
+This is on _user discretion_ to update, extend, and handle licensing issues for future usages.

 !!! tip "How to extend activation grace period for another 180 days?"

     Remote desktop to your running Windows VM.
 Using the search function in your taskbar, look up **Command Prompt**.
 When you see it in the results, right-click on it and choose **Run as Administrator**.
 Your VM's current activation grace